brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-12.md

 ---

+[^74-1]: A real, fake creature.
+Like an American Jackalope.
+It's a running joke in places like Bavaria.
+Wikipedia it.

-Anglo-Saxon word for Valkyrie.
+[^74-2]: Anglo-Saxon word for Valkyrie.
 Yes, I know Harry isn't a woman and suggesting he'll *protect* a warrior from death is contradictory to the definition.
 Convincing Cedric of this despite the contradictions, is what Moon-crazy Harry finds so funny.
 And yes, Cedric would know what a Wælcyrie is, for the same reason everyone else knows about angels and Buddha and Hercules.
 It's just one of those cultural things that shows up in stories and historical references and such.

-A real, fake creature.
-Like an American Jackalope.
-It's a running joke in places like Bavaria.
-Wikipedia it.